aelkoussy/nps_score_rails/README.md

 with all the above numeric or UUID , we gain better performance and integrity

 To overcome these limitations, I have added a caching for the nps_scores when retrieving, as 5 mins stale data won't be a problem (we need to check this assumption)

+We can add a sensible expiry date for the tokens to avoid it being valid forever